chopper7/parsurls/README.md

-# parsurls
-Finds internet shortcut files in the current folder, and writes to a plaintext file the Name and URL of each shortcut.
-Prevents my folders from filling up with dozens or hundreds of individual shortcut files. #url #python #shortcuts
+## parsurls.py
+#### Converts a folder's individual URL shortcut files into a plaintext list of shortcut Names and URLs.

+**TO DO:**
+- Offer user a chance to give the plaintext file a particular name, instead of the default "readinglinks.txt".
+- Make option to write to HTML file instead of plaintext.